withdave/qlik-icon-generator/README.md

 * Add wrapping for app names (v2.0)
 * Update wbl file to include correct references (v2.0.1)
 * Add reference back to GitHub for future versions (v2.0.1)
+* Update .gitignore to include mac and other formats (and remove from deployment package) (v2.0.1)

 # Updates